HDR-Ecosystem/hdr2024/content/speakers/panels.md

 {{< figure src="/images/speakers/GeorgePercivall.jpg" nozoom="true" >}}

 <p><i>
-Distinguished Engineering Fellow for the Spatial Web Foundation; Formerly CTO of the Open Geospatial Consortium; currently member of leadership team for the IEEE Computer Society AI Standards Committee
+George Percivall is a Distinguished Engineering Fellow for the Spatial Web Foundation.
+He was formerly Chief Technical Officer of the Open Geospatial Consortium and is currently a member of leadership team for the IEEE Computer Society AI Standards Committee.
 </p></i>

 ---